cihat-kose/rest-assured-api-testing-framework/README.md

 ### Tested APIs

 1. **GoRest API**: A public API offering endpoints for user and comment management.
 Allows testing of CRUD operations on users and comments.
-URL: `https://gorest.co.in/public/v2`.
+URL: https://gorest.co.in/public/v2
 2. **Campus API**: A simulated API for managing locations like countries.
 This API is primarily used for testing authentication and resource management scenarios.
+URL: [https://gorest.co.in/public/v2](https://test.mersys.io/)
 3. **Zippopotam.us API**: A public API providing location information based on postal codes, commonly used for validating data retrieval.
-URL: `http://api.zippopotam.us`.
+URL: http://api.zippopotam.us
 4. **ReqRes API**: A testing API that supports user-related operations and is used to validate request creation and response handling.
-URL: `https://reqres.in/api`.
+URL: https://reqres.in/api

 ## Features